Kanazawa Station

 A garden view.
 The sign above the entrance to the garden reads “kensen”

-The garden is delightful in all seasons but is particularly well known for its azaleas in the spring and its maple leaf foliage in the autumn.
+The garden is delightful in all seasons but is particularly well known for its old Dodan-tsutsuji, or Japanese enkianthus, which flower in spring and color beautifully in autumn, together with maples and other garden trees.

 Viewing the house from the garden